coxem14/Whats-So-Funny-Humor-Text-Classifier/README.md

   def clean_corpus(X):
     '''
-    Takes in a series or list of strings and returns one string of cleaned text.
+    Takes in a series or list of strings.
+    Returns one string of cleaned text.
     '''
     # lowercase the strings
     corpus = [text.lower() for text in X]

-    # declare regular expression tokenizer, and split strings into words while keeping contractions together
+    # declare regular expression tokenizer
+    # split strings into words while keeping contractions together
     tokenizer = RegexpTokenizer("[\w']+")
     tokens = list(map(tokenizer.tokenize, corpus))